Anton Strohmayer

+Life and career

 His father, Alois Strohmayer (1822-1890) was a composer.
 Strohmayer studied the guitar with his father Alois.
 As a boy, he already had similar ability to the brothers Johann and Josef Schrammel, two renowned Austrian guitarists who were taken in by his father to play guitar in restaurants across the city.
-At age 12, Strohmayer was taken by his father to play, for the first time at the "Green Hunter" in the Prater.
+At age 12, Strohmayer was taken by his father to play for the first time at the "Green Hunter" in the Prater.

 In 1862 he played with Johann, Kaspar and Josef Schrammel in Hernals; from 1866 he played with Georg Dänzer and Josef Turnofsky; from 1873 in Wr.
 National Quartet, 1877 in the First Wr.
 National Quintet and from 1878 with Johann and Joseph Schrammel in the successful Nußdorfer Terzett (Gebrüder Schrammel and S.), which was expanded by the inclusion of dancer in 1884 to the quartet Gebr.
 Schrammel, Dänzer and S.

-After the separation of the brothers Schrammel 1892 the quartet Danzer and S. 1893 concerted S. on the Weltausst. in Chicago with Bela Kürty and Johann Wächter (violins), Dänzer (G-clarinet and posthorn), his son Willy S. (Guitar and harmonica) as well as the singers Marie Kiesel (see Koerber M. v.), Gusti Reverelli, Georg Edler, brothers Hirsch and the art piping Hans Tranquillini ("Baron Jean") as quintet Dänzer and S. 1895 he acquired a Singspielhallen Concession and played as clarinettist in Wr.
-Specialty Quartet A. S., 1905 he played in the Maxim Quartet; the later participation in various S. ensembles is uncertain.
+After the separation of the brothers Schrammel in 1892, he formed the quartet Danzer in 1893, performing in Chicago with Bela Kürty and Johann Wächter (violins), Dänzer (G-clarinet and posthorn), his son Willy S. (Guitar and harmonica) as well as the singers Marie Kiesel (see Koerber M. v.), Gusti Reverelli, Georg Edler, brothers Hirsch and the art piping Hans Tranquillini ("Baron Jean") as quintet Dänzer and S. In 1895 he acquired a Singspielhallen Concession and played as clarinetist in Wr.
+Specialty Quartet A. In 1905 he played in the Maxim Quartet.

-S., who also played the violin, withdrew early from playing music.
+He also played the violin, withdrew early from playing music.
 After the death of Danze (1893), with whom he often performed in duets, he was considered the last representative of the G-clarinet.
 His real.
-Significance, however, lies in the participation as a contragitarrist in the ensemble of the brothers Schrammel.Musical. also successful were two of S's sons: Willy S. (1875-1959) as a harmonica player and singer, Franz S. (1881-1948) as a lieder singer.
+Significance, however, lies in the participation as a contragitarrist in the ensemble of the brothers Schrammel.
+Also successful were two of S's sons: Willy S. (1875-1959) as a harmonica player and singer, Franz S. (1881-1948) as a lieder singer.

 His grave is located on the Dornbacher cemetery in Vienna.